hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/devapps/how-to-do-printer-maintenance.md

     }

     /// <summary>
-    /// This event will be invoked when the Bidi &#39;set&#39; response is received.
+    /// This event will be invoked when the Bidi 'set' response is received.
     /// </summary>
     public event EventHandler<string> OnBidiResponseReceived;
 }